matt-manes/jobglob/README.md

 <pre>
 jobs.db>peruse -h
-usage: jobshell.py [-h] [-fl] [-fp] [-ds] [-nf] [key_terms ...]
+usage: jobshell.py [-h] [-fl] [-fp] [-fu] [-ds] [-a] [key_terms ...]

 Look through newly added job listings.
 If there is no `peruse_filters.toml` file, it will be created.
-The fields in this file can be used to filter locations and positions by text as well as set up default search terms.
+The fields in this file can be used to filter locations, positions, and urls by text as well as set up default search terms.
 All fields are case insensitive.

 positional arguments: